habitry/habitry_source/Templates/05-the-habit.md

 ##Email #4: The Habit

-**Note:** To make it easier to understand, this email walks through an example "food tracking" habit.
+To make it easier to understand, this email walks through an example "food tracking" habit.
 But you can adapt this template for any habit you want your clients to practice.

 SUBJECT: [ClientName], here’s our first habit!